Willie Creek Pearl Farm Tour – An Honest Review 2023

 Willie means wind and boats would shelter in the creek during cyclones.

-The pearl farm is now owned by the Banfield family, who moved to Broome in 1989.
-They began by operating Broome bus lines and then developed it into a tour company.
+The Banfield family, who moved to Broome in 1989, now own the pearl farm.
+They began by operating Broome bus lines and developed it into a tour company.
 The tours took guests to Willie Creek, which led them to purchase the pearl farm.

 Where to buy Willie Creek Pearls

-As well as buying online, Willie Creek Pearls can be bought at one of their showrooms or stockists.
+As well as buying online, Willie Creek Pearls can be purchased at one of their showrooms or stockists.

 - Hillarys Boardwalk Showroom